GoogleCloudPlatform/cloud-foundation-fabric/modules/data-catalog-policy-tag/README.md

 # Data Catalog Module

 This module simplifies the creation of [Data Catalog](https://cloud.google.com/data-catalog) Policy Tags.
+Policy Tags can be used to configure [Bigquery column-level access](https://cloud.google.com/bigquery/docs/best-practices-policy-tags).

 Note: Data Catalog is still in beta, hence this module currently uses the beta provider.
 ## Examples